iluhcm/tinker-wiki/Tinker 自定义扩展.md

 PatchListener patchListener = new SamplePatchListener(appLike.getApplication());
 //you can set your own upgrade patch if you need AbstractPatch upgradePatchProcessor = new UpgradePatch();
-//you can set your own repair patch if you need AbstractPatch repairPatchProcessor = new RepairPatch();
 TinkerInstaller.install(appLike,
 	loadReporter, patchReporter, patchListener,
     SampleResultService.class, upgradePatchProcessor, repairPatchProcessor);